Please contact us if you have any questions about any of our services!

 Legal Assistance (Referral)

-With funding provided under the Older American’s Act, RAAA provides funding to Rappahannock Legal Services, to support legal assistance to older individuals (60 years of age or older) with economic or social needs.
+With funding provided under the Older American’s Act, HGAAA provides funding to Rappahannock Legal Services, to support legal assistance to older individuals (60 years of age or older) with economic or social needs.

 Long-Term Care Ombudsman Program